Job prospects Accountant in Québec

 Job opportunities in Québec

-The employment outlook will be fair for Financial auditors and accountants (NOC 1111) in Québec for the 2021-2023 period.
+The employment outlook will be good for Financial auditors and accountants (NOC 1111) in Quebec for the 2022-2024 period.

 The following factors contributed to this outlook: